-Get a thorough discussion on our packages.
-Mon-Fri: 9.30am-4.30pm 1800 823 669 After Hours: For urgent body transfers or last minute changes to upcoming funeral services only.
+Our professional staff are available to assist you, Mon-Fri: 9.30am-4.30pm 1800 823 669 After Hours: For urgent body transfers or last minute changes to an upcoming funeral service.
 1800 33 1990

 Why burials are expensive